DanielKhojaste/lineup/README.md

 # Lineup

-An interactive tactical board for coaches to design drills, formations, and plays across for multiple sports.
+An interactive tactical board for coaches to design drills, formations, and plays for multiple sports.

 > ⚠️ **Status: Alpha**
 >